Small Business Contracting FAQs

 - The business is not dominant in its field of operation.

 - The business does not exceed 100 full-time equivalent employees.

-- The business does not exceed the established 3-year average gross revenues of $38.5 Million, regardless of business type (effective 11/1/2018).
+- The business does not exceed established 3-year average gross revenues of $38.5 Million, regardless of business type (effective 11/1/2018).

 Are there any documents I need to prepare before accessing the Small Business Self-Certification Application?

 Yes.
-The Small Business Self-Certification Application requires the upload of certain tax documentation for the purposes of verifying your company’s annual gross sales.
+The Small Business Self-Certification Application requires the upload of certain tax documentation for the purposes of verifying your company’s annual gross revenues.
 Page 1 of your federal tax return will be requested:

 - Federal form 1120, the U.S. Corporation Income Tax Return